-The meetings of the Guild are held the 3rd Tuesday of the month at 7:00 PM at the Boyer Gallery in the The Hill School Center for the Arts, located at 760 Beech Street, near the intersection of Beech and Sheridan Streets in Pottstown, PA.
+The meetings of the Guild are held the 3rd Tuesday of the month at 7:00 PM.
+The meetings are typically held live in Boyer Gallery of The Hill School Center for the Arts (Click Here for a map to this location).

 Meeting are held in September, October, November, March, April and May.
 There are no meetings during the months of January, February, July and August.

 The meetings are free and open to anyone interested in art.

 Kathy Bohn – “Fire Writing”, a Demonstration of Pyrography